 - covering it with a clean dishcloth and applying it to the eyes

 A person should gently place the compress on a closed eye.
-The NEI recommends keeping a cold compress on an eye injury for 15 minutes.
-It is fine to repeat the treatment as necessary every couple of hours.
+The NEI recommends keeping a cold compress on an eye injury for

 It is essential never to apply ice directly to the skin.
 People should also take care not to use a frozen cold compress for too long.
 The Rand Eye Institute recommends using an iced compress for no longer than 20 minutes to avoid frostbite.